-It is not necessary to maintain the basic test setup for the EUT as shown and described in Figures 1 through 5 and 4.3.8.
+It is not necessary to maintain the basic test setup for the EUT as shown and described on Figures 1 through 5 and in 4.3.8.
 The test setup shall be as follows:

 - a.
-Calibration.
-Configure the test setup for the signal check path shown in Figure RE103-1 or RE103-2 as applicable. - b.
-EUT Testing.
-Configure the test setup for the measurement path shown in Figure RE103-1 or RE103-2 as applicable.
+Measurement system integrity check.
+Configure the test setup for the signal check path shown on Figure RE103-1 or RE103-2, as applicable. - b.
+EUT testing.
+Configure the test setup for the measurement path shown on Figure RE103-1 or RE103-2, as applicable.